Schwarzbaer/friction_zero/README.md

   * Gyroscopic stabilization
     * Replace numpy.linalg.eig() with a PCA-based approach
   * (low importance) Make angular stabilization deactivateable
-* (Requires vehicle config files, see above) Gyro power: 800Nm units is a bit high as a cap.
-400Nm still helps a lot, but has noticeable wobbles at collisions or big ground normal changes.
-300Nm is still very playable, but gyro weakness i noticeable, and one instability occurred.
-200Nm still lets the car (sometimes?
-Frame rate dependent?) roll on the ground, 175Nm is too small for that.
 * Aerodynamics
   * Airfoil effect
 * Exchangeable vehicle parts